 We use rigorous assessment procedures to ensure we have high quality social scientists as government social researchers.
 If you are a researcher interested in working in government you can find out more by contacting via the Economic and Social Research Council.

-Fast Stream Scheme
+GSR Fast Stream Scheme

-GSR Sandwich Student Placements
+GSR Sandwich Student Scheme

-Government Economic and Social Research team
+The Government Economic and Social Research Team

-The Government Economic and Social Research (GESR) team is the professional support unit for all GSR and Government Economic Service members.
+The Government Economic and Social Research (GESR) Team is the professional support unit for all GSR and Government Economic Service members.

 - provide support to government Chief Economists and GSR Heads of Profession